cumbof/hdlib/paper/paper.md

 ![An overview of the _hdlib_ 2.0 library architecture, highlighting the distinction between the original (top, transparent) and new components (bottom).
 Foundational classes from version 1.0 include `hdlib.space.Space` (Class 1), `hdlib.vector.Vector` (Class 2), `hdlib.arithmetic` module (Class 3), and the `hdlib.model.classification.ClassificationModel` (Class 4).
 This work introduces major new functionalities through the `hdlib.model` module comprising the new `clustering.ClusteringModel` (Class 5), `regression.RegressionEncoder` (Class 6) and `regression.RegressionModel` (Class 7), and `graph.GraphModel` (Class 8), creating a comprehensive toolkit for VSA-based machine learning.\label{fig:overview}](hdlib.pdf)

-## Classification Model
+We have significantly expanded `hdlib.model` to cover a broader spectrum of learning paradigms:

-A key focus of this update was to provide more robust and automated tools for model optimization:
+- __Classification__: the `ClassificationModel` now features advanced model optimization tools.
+We introduced an improved stepwise regression method for identifying feature importance and an `auto_tune` method that performs parameter sweeps to optimize vector dimensionality and level vectors;

-- __Enhanced feature selection__: the original `hdlib.model.Model` class (now `hdlib.model.classification.ClassificationModel`) provided a `stepwise_regression` instance method for feature selection.
-This functionality has been significantly enhanced to offer greater control over the selection process, improved performance, and more detailed reporting on feature importance;
+- __Clustering__: the new `ClusteringModel` implements k-means clustering in hyperspace [@gupta2022store].
+It iteratively refines centroids by bundling constituent data hypervectors, using cosine similarity to assign points to clusters until convergence;

-- __Advanced hyperparameter tuning__: the library now includes an `auto_tune` instance method for performing a parameter sweep analysis on vector dimensionality and the number of level vectors.
+- __Regression__: we implemented a `RegressionModel` and `RegressionEncoder` based on the RegHD algorithm [@hernandez2021reghd].
+This module maps inputs to a high-dimensional manifold and employs a multi-model strategy, where final predictions are a confidence-weighted sum of multiple regression models trained on distinct clusters of the data;

-## Clustering Model
+- __Graphs__: the `GraphModel` encodes directed and undirected weighted graphs into single hypervectors [@poduval2022graphd].
+By compressing node neighborhoods and edge weights into a unified representation, this model enables efficient graph classification and includes an error mitigation routine to refine the graph representation.

-A new `hdlib.model.clustering` module provides a `ClusteringModel` class that implements a k-means clustering algorithm as defined in [@gupta2022store].
+# Quantum Hyperdimensional Computing

-The _k_ cluster centroids and the input data points are represented as hypervectors.
-The iterative `fit` process mirrors the k-means algorithm using VSA operations.
-Data points are assigned to the cluster corresponding to the most similar centroid, determined by calculating the cosine distance.
-The centroid of each cluster is then recalculated by bundling all the hypervectors of the data points assigned to it.
-This process moves the centroid towards the center of its constituent points.
-It continues until convergence or till a maximum number of iterations is reached.
-The `predict` method can then be used to assign a new data point to the most appropriate cluster.
+We introduce Quantum Hyperdimensional Computing (QHDC), a foundational paradigm designed to run on quantum devices [@cumbo2025qhdc].
+The `hdlib.arithmetic.quantum` module implements the QHDC arithmetic using IBM's Qiskit framework [@javadiabhari2024quantumcomputingqiskit]:

-## Regression Model
+- __Encoding__: we employ a phase encoding strategy where bipolar hypervectors are mapped to the relative phases of a uniform superposition state, enabling efficient algebraic manipulation;

-`hdlib` also implements a regression model [@hernandez2021reghd].
-This implementation is split into two components: a `RegressionEncoder` and a `RegressionModel` as part of the `hdlib.model.regression` module.
-The encoder maps input features into a high-dimensional space using a non-linear function that combines the input with a set of random base hypervectors and biases.
-This mapping is designed to preserve the similarity relationships of the original feature space.
+- __Binding__: realized via quantum phase oracles that map element-wise multiplication to the sequential application of phases;

-The `RegressionModel` employs a multi-model strategy, maintaining a set of _k_ parallel cluster models and regression models.
-During the iterative `fit` process, an encoded input vector is compared against all cluster models to compute a set of confidence scores via a `softmax` function.
-A final prediction is produced by a confidence-weighted sum of the outputs from all regression models that are then adjusted based on their confidence score, while only the most similar cluster model is refined.
+- __Bundling__: implemented as a quantum-native averaging process using a Linear Combination of Unitaries (LCU) [@chakraborty2024implementing] followed by Oblivious Amplitude Amplification (OAA) [@guerreschi2019repeat];

-## Graph Model
+- __Permutation__: achieved using the Quantum Fourier Transform (QFT) [@weinstein2001implementation] to induce cyclic shifts in the computational basis;

-A major extension in this release is the `hdlib.model.graph` module, which provides the `GraphModel` class for representing and reasoning with graph-based data.
-This implementation encodes directed and undirected weighted graphs into single hyperdimensional vectors [@poduval2022graphd].
-The process assigns a unique random hypervector to each node and edge weight.
-Then, the `fit` method constructs the graph representation by creating a memory vector for each node that encodes its local neighborhood.
-The entire graph is finally compressed into one vector by bundling all node vectors, each binded with its corresponding memory vector.
+- __Similarity__: computed via the Hadamard Test to estimate the real part of the inner product (cosine similarity) between quantum states.

-Furthermore, the module includes a `predict` method for edge weight classification and an `error_mitigation` routine for reducing prediction errors by refining the graph model.
+Finally, we provide a `QuantumClassificationModel` for supervised learning as a totally new approach to Quantum Machine Learning.

 With the integration of these modules, `hdlib` 2.0 provides the scientific community with a unified and powerful framework, paving the way for the development of novel, brain-inspired solutions to a broader spectrum of machine learning problems.